-We record liabilities related to environmental remediation obligations when estimated future expenditures are probable and reasonably estimable.
-We adjust our environmental accruals as further information becomes available to us or as circumstances change.
-Such further information or changed circumstances could include, among other things, new assertions of liability, revised expectations regarding the nature, timing and extent of any remediation required or revised estimates of the allocation of remediation costs among PRPs, and such further information or changed circumstances could result in an increase or reduction in our accrued environmental costs.
-We generally do not discount estimated future expenditures to their present value due to the uncertainty of the timing of the pay out.
-We recognize recoveries of remediation costs from other parties, if any, as assets when their receipt is deemed probable.
-At December 31, 2010 and 2011, we have not recognized any receivables for recoveries.
+We record liabilities related to environmental remediation and related matters when estimated future expenditures are probable and reasonably estimable.
+We adjust such accruals as further information becomes available to us or as circumstances change.
+Unless the amounts and timing of such estimated future expenditures are fixed and reasonably determinable, we generally do not discount estimated future expenditures to their present value due to the uncertainty of the timing of the pay out.
+We recognize recoveries of costs from other parties, if any, as assets when their receipt is deemed probable.
+At December 31, 2011 and 2012, we have not recognized any receivables for recoveries.

-We do not know and cannot estimate the exact time frame over which we will make payments for our accrued environmental costs.
+We do not know and cannot estimate the exact time frame over which we will make payments for our accrued environmental and related costs.
 The timing of payments depends upon a number of factors, including but not limited to the timing of the actual remediation process; which in turn depends on factors outside of our control.
-At each balance sheet date, we estimate the amount of our accrued environmental costs which we expect to pay within the next twelve months, and we classify this estimate as a current liability.
+At each balance sheet date, we estimate the amount of our accrued environmental and related costs which we expect to pay within the next twelve months, and we classify this estimate as a current liability.
 We classify the remaining accrued environmental costs as a noncurrent liability.

-On a quarterly basis, we evaluate the potential range of our liability at sites where we have been named as a PRP or defendant, including sites for which NL's wholly-owned environmental management subsidiary, NL Environmental Management Services, Inc. ("EMS") has contractually assumed its obligations.
-See Note 17 to our Consolidated Financial Statements.
-At December 31, 2011, NL had accrued approximately \$41 million, related to approximately 50 sites, which are environmental matters that we believe are at the present time and/or in their current phase reasonably estimable.
-The upper end of the range of reasonably possible costs to us for sites for which we believe it is possible to estimate costs is approximately \$72 million, including the amount currently accrued.
-We have not discounted these estimates to present value.
+On a quarterly basis, we evaluate the potential range of our liability for environmental remediation and related costs at sites where we have been named as a PRP or defendant, including sites for which our wholly-owned environmental management subsidiary, NL Environmental Management Services, Inc., (EMS), has contractually assumed our obligations.
+At December 31, 2012, NL had accrued approximately \$48 million related to approximately 50 sites associated with remediation and related matters that we believe are at the present time and/or in their current phase reasonably estimable.
+The upper end of the range of reasonably possible costs to us for remediation and related matters for which we believe it is possible to estimate costs is approximately \$144 million, including the amount currently accrued.
+Other than as indicated above, these accruals have not been discounted to present value.

 We believe that it is not possible to estimate the range of costs for certain sites.
-At December 31, 2011, there were approximately 5 sites for which NL is not currently able to estimate a range of costs.
-For these sites, generally the investigation is in the early stages, and we are unable to determine whether or not we actually had any association with the site, the nature of our responsibility, if any, for the contamination at the site and the extent of contamination at and cost to remediate the site.
+At December 31, 2012, there were approximately 5 sites for which NL is not currently able to estimate a range of costs.
+For these sites, generally the investigation is in the early stages, and NL is unable to determine whether or not we actually had any association with the site, the nature of its responsibility, if any, for the contamination at the site and the extent of contamination at and cost to remediate the site.
 The timing and availability of information on these sites is dependent on events outside of our control, such as when the party alleging liability provides information to us.
-At certain of these previously inactive sites, we have received general and special notices of liability from the EPA and/or state agencies alleging that we, sometimes with other PRPs, are liable for past and future costs of remediating environmental contamination allegedly caused by former operations.
-These notifications may assert that we, along with any other alleged PRPs, are liable for past and/or future clean-up costs that could be material to us if we are ultimately found liable.
+At certain of these previously inactive sites, NL has received general and special notices of liability from the EPA and/or state agencies alleging that we, sometimes with other PRPs, are liable for past and future costs of remediating environmental contamination allegedly caused by former operations.
+These notifications may assert that NL, along with any other alleged PRPs, are liable for past and/or future clean-up costs.
+As further information becomes available to us for any of these sites which would allow us to estimate a range of costs, we would at that time adjust our accruals.
+Any such adjustment could result in the recognition of an accrual that would have a material effect on our consolidated financial statements, results of operations and liquidity.